5 Tips for Managing College Student Mental Health

 What are the challenges in accessing mental health services?

-An alternative to in-person therapy is online therapy, both through school wellness centers and through virtual outpatient programs.
+An alternative to in-person therapy is online therapy, both through school wellness centers and through virtual providers.
 Online therapy can be a convenient option that allows students to have a consistent therapy experience from a location where they feel comfortable.

 References